England Study Abroad Program at Lancaster University

 - Application deadlines:October 15 for spring two terms (Jan-June)

 - Please note: We are no longer accepting applications for this program after the spring 2017 term.
 Please contact IFSA-Butler to discuss alternative program options for fall 2017 and beyond.

 We're so excited that you're considering IFSA-Butler's program at Lancaster University for your semester or year abroad.
 Located in the heart of the Lake District in England, Lancaster is a great place to explore the English countryside.
 We're sure you're going to love studying there!

 - Ranked in the global top 1% percent of universities

 - The Management School is in the world's top 100 business schools

 - A self-contained campus three miles south of the city

-- On-campus shops, restaurants, banks, post office and student travel office
+- On-campus shops, restaurants, banks, post office, student travel office and theatre

 - Each student and staff member is a member of one of nine residential colleges that vary in size and style